The Life and Teachings

 The major purpose of the verse notes is to show any part of a sentence that has been changed or omitted.
 If entire sentences are left out, they are not shown; and, if only one half of a compound sentence (divided by a semicolon) is used, the other half is not listed.
 Numerous minor punctuation changes are not shown.

-The parenthetical note at the end of the verse notes, as in (122:3/1346) on page 4, references the corresponding paper, section, and page(s) in The Urantia Book.
+(122:3/1346) on page 4, references the corresponding paper, section, and page(s) in The Urantia Book.

 Following is a list of other translations that were used in preparing this restatement along with their abbreviations: